joker-b/botzo/_posts/2021-05-12-Quick-and-Light.md

 So for a camera with 1/50 sync speed (Leica M6, M5, Canon AE-1, etc), here's short enough formula to memorize:

 * 400 ISO + 3-stop ND filter (or 50 ISO film)
-* stay in the shade (or use the sun for strong backlight)
+* stay in the shade (or use the sun for strong backlight) _or darker_
-* f/5.6
+* f/5.6 (the same as open-shade-level ambience at your shutter speed of 1/50)
 * strobe at full or half-power
 * focus to 2 meters (what I think of as portrait distance most of the time).

 Pretty easy to memorize as a favorite setup: _ONE_ base setting.
 Use as-is or season to taste.

+Also remember, you're adding light -- if you subject's truly in full open shade, a full-power flash pop will double the light: the brightest regions will go to f/8.
+When in doubt: try it out.

 If you favor a different film or have a higher sync speed, it's still pretty easy to look up a good base-value favorite for yourself.
-Write it on gaffer tape, stick it to the back our your gear, and leave the calculator in your pocket.
+Write it on gaffer tape, stick it to the back our your gear, and just leave the calculator in your pocket.